-According to the testimony of the complainant, the invention was completed and put to use in 1855.
-The inventor slept on his rights for eleven years.
-Letters-patent were not applied for till March, 1866.
 In the mean time, the invention had found its way into general, and almost universal, use.
 A great part of the record is taken up with the testimony of the manufacturers and venders of corset-steels, showing that before he applied for letters the principle of his device was almost universally used in the manufacture of corset-steels.
 It is fair to presume that having learned from this general use that there was some value in his invention, he attempted to resume, by his application, what by his acts he had clearly dedicated to the public.

-"An abandonment of an invention to the public may be evinced by the conduct of the inventor at any time, even within the two years named in the law.
-The effect of the law is that no such consequence will necessarily follow from the invention being in public use or on sale, with the inventor's consent and allowance, at any time within two years before his application; but that, if the invention is in public use or on sale prior to that time, it will be conclusive evidence of abandonment, and the patent will be void."
-Elizabeth v.
-Pavement Company, supra.
+An abandonment of an invention to the public may be evinced by the conduct of the inventor at any time, even within the two years named in the law.
+The effect of the law is that no such consequence will necessarily follow from the invention being in public use or on sale, with the inventor's consent and allowance, at any time within two years before his application; but that, if the invention is in public use or on sale prior to that time, it will be conclusive evidence of abandonment, and the patent will be void.

-We are of opinion that the defence of two years' public use, by the consent and allowance of the inventor, before he made application for letters-patent, is satisfactorily established by the evidence.
+City of Elizabeth We are of opinion that the defence of two years' public use, by the consent and allowance of the inventor, before he made application for letters-patent, is satisfactorily established by the evidence.